 \section{Summary and conclusion}

-We have presented analytical results for the $O(\alpha_s)$ corrections to the polar angle dependent longitudinal spin-spin asymmetry $P^{\ell\ell}(\cos\theta)$ in $e^+e^-\to q\bar q$.
+We have presented analytical results for the $O(\alpha_s)$ corrections to the polar angle-dependent longitudinal spin--spin asymmetry $P^{\ell\ell}(\cos\theta)$ in $e^+e^-\to q\bar q$.
 A numerical evaluation of $P^{\ell\ell}(\cos\theta)$ for top quark pair production shows that the $O(\alpha_s)$ corrections are not small and, depending on the energy, can be strongly polar angle dependent.
 The $O(\alpha_s)$ corrections to $P^{\ell\ell}$ are smaller than the $O(\alpha_s)$ corrections to the cross section itself.
-The reason is that the $O(\alpha_s)$ corrections to the numerator and the denominator in the (normalized) longitudinal spin-spin asymmetry tend to go in the same direction with the effect that the $O(\alpha_s)$ correction to the ratio becomes reduced.
+The reason is that the $O(\alpha_s)$ corrections to the numerator and the denominator in the (normalized) longitudinal spin--spin asymmetry tend to go in the same direction with the effect that the $O(\alpha_s)$ correction to the ratio becomes reduced.
 At lower energies the longitudinal spins of the quark and antiquark become almost $100\%$ aligned in the forward and backward direction, i.e.\ one has $P^{\ell\ell}(\cos\theta=\pm1)\simeq-1$ with small radiative corrections.
 As the energy is increased the radiative corrections become larger at the endpoints signalling a slow approach to the asymptotic regime.